CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You have your own version downloaded in github desktop or github

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+you take it from github online to github desktop and is available to work on

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send a file over the internet and is allowed t obe viewed and edited by another person

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see into the past of what you have done

 ## Question 13